MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

    ![Get Detached Elements using the Detached Elements tool](./dom-leaks-images/get-detached-elements.png)

    The **Detached Elements** tool displays all of the detached elements of the webpage, regardless of whether the elements are still referenced by a JavaScript object.
+This list isn't the list of elements you want to troubleshoot, because it includes elements that can be GC'd, as well as the desired elements that can't be GC'd.

 1. In the **Detached Elements** tool, click the **Collect garbage** (![The 'Collect garbage' icon](./dom-leaks-images/collect-garbage-icon.png)) icon.

    The browser runs garbage collection, removing any nodes that are no longer referenced by a JavaScript object.
-In this demo webpage, the list remains the same.

 1. Click the **Get Detached Elements** (![The Get Detached Elements icon](./dom-leaks-images/get-detached-elements-icon.png)) button again.

    This time, only the detached elements that can't be garbage-collected are displayed.
 These detached elements are memory leaks, if they aren't going to be reused by the application.
-In this demo webpage, the list remains the same.

    <!-- ------------------------------ -->